-The San Marino CAA recognises that the preparation of an MEL for submission can take a period of time, and therefore will consider applications from GA aircraft operators and RPA operators for the issue of an approval to use the Master Minimum Equipment List for up to 30 days.
+The San Marino CAA recognises that the preparation of a MEL for submission can take a period of time and therefore will consider applications from GA aircraft operators and RPA operators for the issue of an approval to use the Master Minimum Equipment List for up to 30 days [in lieu of a MEL approval as required by CAR OPS 2A.405(a).
+Applications should be submitted using Form SM 29.